 The roles listed in ESCO and the roles found on LinkedIn do not align very well.
-Surveyor appears five times in the LinkedIn sample and engineer appears 14 times as part of a position but not as in ESCO where Marine Engineer is listed but in LinkedIn in various other contexts such as Approval Engineer, Hydraulics Engineer, Structural Engineer, Hull Approval Engineer etc. and it is clear that these positions are very different from Marine Engineer and do not match very well.
+Surveyor appears five times in the LinkedIn sample, and engineer appears 14 times as part of a position but not as in ESCO where Marine Engineer is listed.
+Similarly, in LinkedIn engineer appears in various other contexts such as Approval Engineer, Hydraulics Engineer, Structural Engineer, and Hull Approval Engineer and it is clear that these positions are very different from Marine Engineer and do not match very well.